takanokage/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/vector-add/README.md

    qsub build.sh
    ```

-2. Execute the sample using the following command:
+2. Execute the sample using the following command after the completion of the build task:
    ```
    qsub run.sh
    ```